express-rate-limit/express-rate-limit/readme.md

 ---

-Finally, thank you to everyone who's contributed to this project in any way! 🫶
+And thank you to everyone who's contributed to this project in any way! 🫶

 ## Issues and Contributing